MIT World Peace University: Student life

 MITCIE regularly takes part in an international robotics event called ROBOCON hosted by MIT in association with Asia Pacific Broadcasting Union (ABU).
 The event gets televised on Doordarshan (Prasarbharati) and colleges from 16 nations send robotics teams to take part in this competition.
 In 2010 a specially dedicated lab for Robocon have been added to the MITCOE.
 In 2012 MIT college of engineering Robocon team was ranked 6th & in 2013, 14th among 80 engineering colleges including IIT's and NIT's nationwide.

 The technical event of MITCOE is called TESLA, which includes competitions, workshops and seminars.
 It was formerly known as Pinnacle and is scheduled in September each year.
 Participants from many colleges of India come to take part in this technical event.

-School of Management (UG)

-At the World Peace University, the courses offered are BBA, BBA-IB, and BBA-CA. Courses usually also offer dual specialisations such as Entrepreneurship, Corporate Social Responsibility, Sports Management and Travel & Tourism.

-Rankings

-The National Institutional Ranking Framework (NIRF) ranked it 116 among engineering colleges in 2022.